Brothers plead guilty to assault of EHT teen found dead outside of strip club

 The family expressed their disappointment in the Atlantic County Prosecutor's Office for offering the trio plea deal.

-"Porque quatro años," said Eulogio Mayren, the victim's father, as he cried outside the Atlantic County Courthouse.
+"Porque quatro años," said Eulojeo Mayren, the victim's father, as he cried outside the Atlantic County Courthouse.

 In the court room, Mayren-Guzman's supporters filled one side of the courtroom, and nine members of the Hands' family filled the other.